-Do you want to live in a well-known city for its laneways, street art and good coffee?
-According to experts, Melbourne is now also one of the most affordable capital cities in which to rent a home.
-We list the cheapest suburbs to rent in Melbourne.
-Australia's second-largest city, Melbourne, is known as one of the most liveable cities globally, and with good reason.
-It is famous for its foodie traditions, unique character buildings, leafy suburbs and cultural drawcards.
-But, of course, it is also considered by some to suffer from traffic congestion and unpredictable weather that could, as the Crowded House song goes, see residents experience four seasons in a day.
+Want to live in a city with laneways, street art, and good coffee?
+Melbourne is one of the cheapest capital cities to rent a home, say experts.
+Melbourne's cheapest rental suburbs are listed.
+Melbourne, Australia's second-largest city, is one of the world's most liveable.
+It's known for its food, architecture, suburbs, and culture.
+Some say it suffers from traffic congestion and unpredictable weather that can make residents experience four seasons in a day.

-Surprisingly, however, at the time of writing, Melbourne is now the most affordable Australian city to rent a house in for the first time on record, according to real estate listing site Domain's Rental Report.
-The report states that the city's median house rent is $430 a week and is not rising.
-In contrast, Sydney's median house rent is $580 a week and rising by 5% or more a quarter, and Brisbane's is $460, rising by more than 2% quarterly.
-In addition, the median unit rent is $370 in Melbourne, compared to $410 in Brisbane and $485 in Sydney.
+Melbourne is now the most affordable Australian city to rent a house, according to Domain's Rental Report.
+The median house rent in the city is $430 per week, according to the report.
+Sydney's median house rent is $580 a week and rising by 5% or more a quarter, while Brisbane's is $460 and rising by 2% quarterly.
+Melbourne's median rent is $370, while Brisbane's is $410 and Sydney's is $485.

-Property analysis company CoreLogic puts Melbourne's median rent for the September 2021 quarter (incorporating both houses and units) at $450, the second cheapest in Australia, just above Adelaide (at $440).
-CoreLogic's Research Director, Tim Lawless, says people living in Melbourne were spending less of their income on rent than the average Australian.
-Relative to household incomes, based on data to March, Melbourne was the most affordable capital city to rent, with households, on average, dedicating 26% of their gross annual household income to rent a dwelling compared with the national average of 28.7%
+Melbourne's median rent for the September 2021 quarter (houses and units) is $450, just above Adelaide's $440.
+Tim Lawless, research director at CoreLogic, says Melbourne renters spend less than average.
+Based on March data, Melbourne was the most affordable capital city to rent, with households dedicating 26% of their gross annual household income to rent, compared with the national average of 28.7%.

-Overall, Melbourne continues to record weak rental growth, becoming a renters' market the closer to the city, a positive for tenants looking for more affordable rentals.
-So for tenants, now is the time to secure a deal in those areas that have seen a significant drop in rent, because while overall unit rents are the same as they were in 2015, vacancy rates have continued to decline, suggesting the empty pool of rentals will continue to shrink.
-Prices will not stay this low for very long.
+Melbourne continues to record weak rental growth, becoming a renters' market closer to the city, a positive for tenants looking for affordable rentals.
+While overall unit rents are the same as 2015, vacancy rates have continued to decline, suggesting the empty pool of rentals will continue to shrink.
+Low prices won't last.

 Most Affordable Suburbs In Melbourne